robier/dokman/docs/events.md

 └── ...
 ```

-In this example we can see that `dev` environment has all of possible events.
+In this example we can see that `dev` environment has all of predefined events.

 **Note:** All event scripts needs to have **sh** extension.